sarven/sarvendev/_drafts/contract-testing-on-examples.md

 2. Check if the new version of the service is compatible with all contracts
 3. Record the released version in the broker

+Makefile config to run contract tests for provider:
 ```makefile
 test-contract:
 	docker compose exec -e PACT_BROKER_URL=$$PACT_BROKER_URL -e PACT_BROKER_TOKEN=$$PACT_BROKER_TOKEN -e PROVIDER_VERSION=$$PROVIDER_VERSION app go test ./tests/pact/...